whogoodluck/smart-yoga/README.md

 # Smart Yoga

+## Live Demo

+You can view the live demo of the project here: [Smart Yoga](https://smartyoga.vercel.app/)

 ## Project Setup Guide

 Follow the steps below to set up the project on your local machine: